We analyze for Xbox Series the expected Wuchang: Fallen Feathers, one of the surprises of this summer, which arrives at launch on Xbox Game Pass.

 Technical Section

-Visually, the game bets on a very personal ambiance, with a marked style and clear references to traditional landscapes of southwestern China.
-The ruins invaded by the supernatural, the humid forests, and the decadent temples are well achieved, with dense fog, dim lighting, and a muted color palette that reinforces the feeling of decomposition and constant threat.
+Visually, the game bets on a very personal ambiance, with a marked style and clear references to traditional landscapes from southwestern China.
+The ruins invaded by the supernatural, the humid forests, and the decaying temples are well achieved, with dense fog, dim lighting, and a muted color palette that reinforces the feeling of decomposition and constant threat.
 It’s not a technical marvel, and it shows when compared to more cutting-edge titles in the genre, but the art direction knows how to make the most of the available resources.

-The game surprises with more lush and alive areas, such as humid forests and waterfalls that break the visual monotony.
-Moreover, not everything is grotesque mutations: there’s a good variety of human enemies and distinct creatures, which enriches the formula and adds variety to both the artistic design and the combat rhythm.
+The game surprises with more lush and vibrant areas, such as humid forests and waterfalls that break the visual monotony.
+Moreover, not everything is about grotesque mutations: there’s a good variety of human enemies and distinct creatures, which enriches the formula and adds variety to both the artistic design and the combat rhythm.

 In terms of sound, I’ve been pleasantly surprised.
-The combat effects have force, the impacts feel contundent, and there are careful details like distant noises that anticipate ambushes or dangerous areas.
+The combat effects have force, the impacts feel powerful, and there are careful details like distant noises that anticipate ambushes or dangerous areas.
 I’ve played with the voices in Chinese, which gives more coherence to the ambiance, although they can also be set to English.
 The texts are entirely in Spanish, and the localization is quite good.
 The music knows when to disappear to leave space for the environment and when to rise during boss fights.

 Gameplay